Shashankss1205/ML4SCI/SSL on Real Dataset (Specific Test 6)/Readme.md

 ## Approaching the Task:

-1) Having an academic background in Mechanical Engineering and thermodynamics helped me better understand the working of the probabilistic denosing of the images.
+1) Having a background in image classification and generation, It was easy to work with the dataset provided.
-2) My first step was to take a look over all the references provided in the problem statement and gather the relevant data.
+2) My first step was to take a look over the dataset provided in the problem statement and gather the relevant information regarding gravitational lensing and how does it affect an image.
-3) Secondly, I went onto study and analyse the model architecture from the research paper.
+3) Secondly, I went onto study and analyse the model architecture and chose contrastive methods of SSL because of its vast use-case, light architecture and high accuracy.
-4) Lastly, I started implementing the research paper in my notebook taking reference from the implementations of diffusion models on CIFAR10 dataset.
+4) Lastly, I started implementing the code in my notebook taking reference from the implementations of a reference notebook created by ML4SCI in GSOC previous year.
+5) While writing my code, I suffered from NaN loss after training my model various times and bringing relevant changes, finally leading me to realize that the input data itself has some NaN values to take care of.

 ## Introduction to SSL(Self-Supervised Learning):